COLLAR X MALICE

 - Reckless Abandon

-I have to admit, I thought Okazaki’s route would be pretty boring since it started very dragging at the beginning.
+I have to admit, I thought Okazaki’s route would be pretty boring since it started very dull in the beginning.
 But man, it got so good in the middle (between Chapter 2 & 3) that I freakin’ yelped a few times scene after scene.
 This man is very stubborn but very passionate.
-His route was also very action-packed, so expect to see him and the heroine in one badass fighting duo scene.
+His route was also action-packed, so expect to see him and the heroine in one badass back-to-back fight scene.

 - Baby Face